 English as an additional Language or Dialect EAL/D Program

-EAL/D students are those whose first language is a language or dialect other than English and who require additional support to assist them to develop proficiency in English.
-EAL/D students come from diverse multilingual backgrounds and may include:
+English as an Additional Language/Dialect (EAL/D) students are those who have a home language background other than English.
+These students access additional support to assist them to develop proficiency in English.
+EAL/D students come from diverse multilingual background and may include:

-- overseas or Australian-born students whose first language is a language other than English
+- Overseas or Australian-born students who have a home language background other than English.

-- Aboriginal and Torres Strait Islander students whose first language is an Indigenous language, including traditional languages, creoles and related varieties, or Aboriginal English.
+- Aboriginal and Torres Strait Islander students who have an Indigenous home language background, including traditional languages, creoles, or Aboriginal English.

 At East Victoria Park Primary School, we use the EAL/D Progress Map as a planning and assessment tool.
 This is aligned to the Western Australian Curriculum and applies to all English learning areas.
 It considers approaches to teaching, learning and assessment at a national level correlating to the Australian Curriculum, Assessment and Reporting Authority (ACARA) English as an Additional Language or Dialect Teacher Resource.

 At East Victoria Park Primary School our EAL/D Lead teacher provides support for our families through enrolment interviews with new parents, information sessions and morning teas.